AnnBlessy/DBMS/EX.NO.11 DATABASE CONNECTIVITY.md

-# Ex.
-No: 10 DATA BASE CONNECTIVITY USING  MYSQL AND JAVA
+# EXP NO 11: DATA BASE CONNECTIVITY USING  MYSQL AND JAVA
-### DATE:
+### DATE: 25/10/23

+### AIM:
-### AIM: To create database connectivity and display the employee table
+To create database connectivity and display the employee table

 ### Steps:
 1. Install mysql,visual studio,jdk, extensions of java pack.